Eunuchs: India's Third Gender: Production

 Eunuchs: India's Third Gender was produced by assistant producers Surinder Puri and Aruna Har Parsed.
 Parsed also narrates the film.
 BBC Elstree Centre, in the United Kingdom, is the production company behind the film.
 Michael Yorke, an anthropologist, directed and originated the concept for the documentary film.

 Background

 Director Michael Yorke was always fascinated with Indian culture.
 In 1962, he spent time hitchhiking in India, and he experienced the society, culture, and people close up.
-Yorke's main goal in all of his ethnographies is for the audience to explore the "Wiktionary: other-mother".
+Yorke's main goal in all of his ethnographies is for the audience to explore the "other".
 The success of Eunuchs: India's Third Gender derived from Yorke's ongoing fascination and excitement which is evident in the ethnography.
 According to Yorke, eunuch subjects are intelligent and analytical.
 Whenever he visited India for his fieldwork, they were fascinating, welcoming, and informative.
 A western observer like Yorke is always treated kindly by the eunuch community, which played a large part in successfully creating the film.